Shiina18/shiina18.github.io/_posts/2020-07-17-game-log-for-to-ov-mod.md

 2020/8/29

 I tested and concluded the following results months ago and recently.
+The conclusions might be wrong since no systematic experiments were conducted.
 I'd appreciate it if you can point out any mistake I made.

 ### TP and MP